 Leaf discoloration is another sign of an underwatered swiss cheese vine plant.
 If the leaves turn yellow, brown, or start dying, it can be a cause of concern.

 However, underwatering is not the only cause of dead leaves.
 It could also be due to overwatering, too much sunlight, or the presence of pests.

 How Do I Know If My Adansonii Overwatered?

 An overwatered plant is just as bad as an underwatered plant.
 If you notice the leaves of your houseplant yellowing or have signs of lead edema, it’s time to modify when you water your plants.

 Excessive water can make the roots suffer, rot, and die.
-Without a stable root system, your houseplant will expire prematurely.
+Without a stable root system, your houseplant will die prematurely.
 Moreover, as the soil retains water, too much water can prevent enough oxygen from reaching the roots, causing issues like root hypoxia.

 It’s always better to give less water than too much and keep an eye out for any signs of overwatering.
 Bringing an overwatered plant back to health is significantly harder than dealing with an underwatered plant.

 Monstera plants will grow best in a spot that gets bright indirect light.
 Since the Monstera adansonii’s natural habitats are rainforests and other jungle-like areas, you should keep it away from harsh direct sunlight and direct sun exposure as they can burn the leaves.